-The Florida Bright Futures Scholarship Program consists of Florida Academic Top Scholars, Florida Academic Scholarship, Florida Medallion Scholarship and Florida Gold Seal Vocational Scholarship.
+The Florida Bright Futures Scholarship Program consists of Florida Academic Top Scholars, Florida Academic Scholarship, Florida Medallion Scholarship, Florida Gold Seal Vocational Scholarship and Florida Gold Seal CAPE Scholarship.
 These scholarships are funded by the State of Florida.
 The legislature determines the funding levels each academic year.
-Currently, the funding is a set dollar amount per credit hour depending on the type of scholarship awarded and the type of degree program the student has chosen.
 If you drop and/or withdraw from a class or classes, you are obligated to pay back the entire cost (tuition) of that class or classes.
 A hold will be placed on your records until the debt is paid in full.
 For more information, log on to www.floridastudentfinancialaid.org.